 How to use the Simplified Method.
-Complete Worksheet A in the back of this publication to figure your taxable annuity for 2016.
+Complete Worksheet A to figure your taxable annuity for 2024.
 Be sure to keep the completed worksheet; it will help you figure your taxable annuity next year.

 To complete line 3 of the worksheet, you must determine the total number of expected monthly payments for your annuity.
 How you do this depends on whether the annuity is for a single life, multiple lives, or a fixed period.
 For this purpose, treat an annuity that is payable over the life of an annuitant as payable for that annuitant's life even if the annuity has a fixed-period feature or also provides a temporary annuity payable to the annuitant's child under age 25.